2lambda123/HP_Device_and_Bios-Hacking/README.md

-I don't know if I will add this part here yet but upload your bios dump to any of the forums and I will help you or someone else, I am active there too for this stuff.
+I don't know if I will add this part here yet but upload your bios dump to any of the forums and I will help you or someone else will do,

+I am active there too for this stuff.
 Please dump the right file and not the firmware file from EFI file.

+If you really don't know what im talking about, find me on irc and I will remove the password for you, for free, dont pay for things you don't need ;)

 Cheers!